staticdeploy/staticdeploy/cli/README.md

 # @staticdeploy/cli

 CLI tool to create and deploy bundles.
-The tool calls the APIs exposed by StaticDeploy's **api-server**.

 ## Install